 Plan your Migration

-When planning to migrate to the cloud, it’s crucial to understand the reasons for your move and which strategy can best support them.
-You can start by assessing the current cloud environment.
+When planning to migrate to the cloud, it’s crucial to understand the reasons for your move and find the right cloud migration strategy that can best support them.
+You can start by assessing the current infrastructure environment.
 Make sure to calculate your cloud server requirements based on current application resource requirements to avoid buying more than you require.
 You can take the help of an expert or specialist to get real-time visibility into your environment.

 Choose your Cloud Environment